 Time Your Planting

-In regions with short growing seasons, such the North, East and Midwest, plant no later than June 20 to ensure that plants produce mature fruit prior to the first frost.2 In regions with longer growing seasons, such as the South and Southwest, plant tomatoes no later than the second week in July.
+In regions with short growing seasons, such as the North, East and Midwest, plant tomato seedlings no later than June 20 to ensure that plants produce mature fruit prior to the first frost.2 In regions with longer growing seasons, such as the South and Southwest, plant tomatoes no later than the second week in July.
 In year-round growing regions, such as the West and parts of the Southeast, plant in the spring through the fall.

 Choose a Growing Area

 Tomatoes require full sun — that means a minimum of eight hours of direct sunlight a day.
 So choose an exposed growing area, away from buildings, trees and tall shrubs.
 Exposure also ensures that the plants receive adequate ventilation, which helps prevent common garden diseases.

 Tomatoes grow best in well-draining soil that is high in organic matter and on the acidic side, with a pH between 6.5 to 7.0.1 Prior to planting, increase the organic matter by applying a 2- to 3-inch layer of compost to the soil surface and tilling it into the soil.
 Also add Pennington® Fast ActingTM Gypsum.
 This product helps loosen compacted soil and adds calcium, which helps prevent blossom end rot, a condition that causes brown circular rot marks on the bottom of the fruit.

 http:To verify that your soil is within the optimal pH range for growing healthy tomatoes, take a soil sample and have it tested.
 Your local county extension office can help with kits and soil laboratory information.
 If the test results show that your soil is too acidic, the lab may recommend lime, such as Pennington® Fast ActingTM Lime, to raise soil pH.
 Soils that are overly alkaline may require soil sulfur to lower soil pH to a healthy range.